-Relocation will allow the organization to provide deeper services to 138 children and youth and the ability to provide 30 percent more children with long-term, salaried, professional mentors
+Relocation will allow us to provide deeper services to 138 Achievers and grow to serve 30% more children with long-term professional mentoring services.

 FOR IMMEDIATE RELEASE

-Boston, MA— Friends of the Children-Boston (Friends-Boston), whose successful model of providing Boston’s most vulnerable children with long-term, salaried, professional mentors (Friends) from kindergarten through high school graduation, is thrilled to announce its plan to move into Hibernian Hall in the Dudley Square community of Roxbury.
-The relocation and expansion, supported by New England Patriots owner, Robert Kraft, will allow the organization to execute its plans to grow and deepen its impact in Boston over the next three (3) years.
+Boston, MA—Friends of the Children–Boston (Friends–Boston), whose successful model of providing Boston’s highest priority children with long-term, paid professional mentors called Friends from kindergarten through high school graduation, is thrilled to announce its plan to move into Hibernian Hall in the Dudley Square community of Roxbury.
+The relocation and expansion, supported by New England Patriots owner, Robert Kraft, will allow the organization to execute its plans to grow and deepen its impact in Boston over the next three years.

-The expansion— Building upon the strong track record and exceptional results from the last 14 years, Friends-Boston recently completed a three-year strategic planning process focusing on growing and deepening their impact on youth who are considered to be the most vulnerable in our city.
-At the core of theiris a commitment to increase the total number of Achievers served by an additional 30% by 2021 while deepening the impact they have on the children and youth enrolled in the 12.5 year program.
-The new space in the historical Hibernian Hall will offer more square footage and flexibility for the planned expansion and the increased developmental programming Friends-Boston offers.
+The expansion: Building upon the strong track record and exceptional results from the last 14 years, Friends–Boston recently completed a three-year strategic planning process focusing on growing and deepening their impact on youth who are considered to be the highest priority in our city.
+At the core of their Strategic Plan is a commitment to increase the total number of Achievers served by an additional 30% by 2021 while deepening the impact they have on the children and youth enrolled in the 12+ year program.
+The new space in the historical Hibernian Hall will offer more square footage and flexibility for the planned expansion and the increased developmental programming Friends–Boston offers.

-“Mr. Kraft’s investment is a game changer for Friends of the Children-Boston,” said Friends of the Children–Boston Executive Director Yi-Chin Chen.
-“We see the dramatic effect we are making in our children’s lives, and the ripple effect in the community where they live and go to school.
-Moving into a larger space in the heart of Roxbury further solidifies our commitment to be more than just an organization that changes the lives of individual young people.
+“Mr. Kraft’s investment is a game-changer for Friends of the Children–Boston,” said Friends of the Children–Boston Executive Director Yi-Chin Chen.
+“We see the dramatic effect we are making in our children’s lives and the ripple effect in the community where they live and go to school.
+Moving into a larger space in the heart of Roxbury further solidifies our commitment to being more than just an organization that changes the lives of individual young people.
 We are eager to link our proven efforts with other high impact organizations in Roxbury and contribute to the community-wide effort of building community and supporting youth and their families.”